Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 So, at a basic level, they are more similar than some may think.
 But as you get deeper into the details, the differences start to emerge.

 MIG & Stick Differences

-During the weld, reactive gases in the air react with the molten metal, like oxygen and carbon dioxide.
+During welding, reactive gases in the air react with molten metal, like oxygen and carbon dioxide.
 This results in weld defects, and of course, you want to avoid these kinds of problems.